insites-consulting/azure-key-vault/README.md

 ## Overview

-This package allows secrets to be fetched from an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/), with an interface similar to `env()` and `config()`.
+This package allows secrets to be fetched from, or set in, an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/), with an interface similar to `env()` and `config()`.